 Having items appraised.

-If you'd like to enlist Hannah's help in your upcoming downsizing project, you can schedule a consultation with her in-person or virtually.
+If you'd like to enlist Hannah's help in your upcoming downsizing project, you can schedule a consultation with her.
 We'd love the opportunity to support you through your life transition.